tanishqmahajan28/California-House-Price-Prediction/README.md

 ## Results

-- **Best Performing Model:** Gradient Boosting Regressor, with the lowest MAE and highest R-squared value.
+- **Best Performing Model:** Linear Regressor, with the lowest Overfitting and highest R-squared value.
-- **Comparison:** Gradient Boosting performed better than other models in terms of prediction.
+- **Comparison:** Linear Regressor performed better than other models in terms of prediction.

 ## Conclusion and Future Work